2003 Carolina Dodge Dealers 400: Background

 Before the race, Matt Kenseth led the Drivers' Championship with 618 points, and Tony Stewart followed with 569 points.
 Michael Waltrip and Jimmie Johnson were third and fourth with 543 and 519 points respectively, ahead of Bobby Labonte in fifth with 510 points.
 Johnny Benson Jr., Kevin Harvick, Jeff Gordon, Jeff Burton and Dale Earnhardt Jr. rounded out the top ten.
 In the Manufacturers' Championship, Ford led with a total of 30 points, three points ahead of Chevrolet in second position.
 Dodge, with 16 points, were one point ahead of Pontiac in third position.
 Sterling Marlin was the race's defending champion.

 Darlington Raceway had a highly abrasive track surface, which was heavily used and altered the complex of racing there.
 Drivers were required to strenuously monitor their tire degradation, and track position was the most important aspect due to the difficulty of on-circuit overtaking.
-Gordon, who arrived as a favourite to win at Darlington Raceway due to his record six Cup Series victories there, expressed a desire to continue his good form at the track: "We didn't win in Atlanta, but we led laps and battled hard for the win.
+Gordon, who arrived as a favourite to win at Darlington Raceway due to his record six Winston Cup Series victories there, expressed a desire to continue his good form at the track: "We didn't win in Atlanta, but we led laps and battled hard for the win.
 That was our first good finish of the season – even though we've run well at each event – and I think that will give us some momentum this weekend."